 Now don’t get me wrong, not all authors who write IR Romance do this, but I’ve come across enough books where the black men are the villain, the black women need saving, and here comes a white man on a white horse to save her.
 Not to mention, the dark IR Romance were black women are subjected to horrors and still fall in love with creepy racist, rapey bastard.
 That is absurd.
 I said all of that to say, I wish artists would stop using black women as crutches for this kind of crap.

 Side note: I did come across an article a while ago where one African American female author called to task the white women authors who pretended to be black women to sell black women readers this kind of crap.
 That’s a whole other different monster to tackle.

 The IR Romance genre is wildly popular and while I know there are some gems, just like the Urban Lit market, I have no desire to try to find the needle in the haystack.
 Black women don’t always need saving in books and even if we do, we absolutely DO NOT need to be rescued— or kidnapped for that matter— by violent-ass white men or white men who come to save us from the big, bad black man.
 Yes, we know our dollars are valuable, but we also deserve quality.
 Please quit pushing us the garbage because you know we don’t mind spending money on books.

 With that, I leave you with one of my favorite reader’s list of African American female authors who write the best IR Romance and IR BDSM themed novels.

-Nikki Michelle is an author and writer.
+Nikki Michelle is an author and reviewer.
 Pick up a copy of her latest book Bi-Sensual.
 Connect with Nikki on Twitter @NikkiMichelle84.
 Leave your thoughts below on this article.